DigitalCampus/oppia-docs/technical/customise/app/settings.rst

 Local admin settings (all false by default)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This settings control the functionality of protecting different app actions by a local admin password, to control which actions are allowed to a normal user without this password.
+These settings control the functionality of protecting different app actions by a local admin password, to control which actions are allowed to a normal user without this password.
 Is an option available in the preferences screen of the app (disabled by default), but by this values you can control which specific actions are controlled by the admin password.